jbearer/blimp/test/README.md

 The `blimp-test` runner has a number of command line arguments which can be used to control how the tests are executed.
 For example, `--filter` controls which tests are run, `--skip-racket` controls whether to run the tests through the Racket semantic model, and so on.
 Use `blimp-test --help` for a complete list.

 Individual tests can also override the options passed via the command line using a special pragma: if the first line of a `.blt` file starts with `#:`, the test runner will interpret the remainder of that line as options which should override the global options just for that test.
 For example, to disable the Racket semantics for a particular test, add the line `#: --skip-racket` at the start of the test file.
 Or, to disable a test, you can add a filter that you know does not match the name of the test.
 For example: `#: -F"skipped: pending feature XYZ"`.

+## performance tests
+Tests which use the `!benchmark` intrinsic are performances tests.
+When run with `--verbose=stats`, these tests will print out a summary of their performance on the benchmark.
+In addition, `--perf-report=FILE` can be used to print a summary of all the benchmarks in a given test run to a file.
+These files can then be compared using `perf_compare.py` to check for performance regressions.